 - Student Scholarships: Working with four high schools, award one scholarship for one senior at each school;

 - Bookworms: Continue bookworms program in first and third classrooms in all schools in Hancock County and with Coast Episcopal.
 Bookworms is reading program between the business community and first and third grade students and, raise funds to purchase featured books for the schools.
-If you’d like to volunteer or be a sponsor for the Bookworms program, click here to become a Bookworms Sponsor.
+Click here to become a Bookworms Reader or click here to become a Bookworms Sponsor.
 A printable reader/sponsorship form is available here, or you can call the Chamber at 228.467.9048.

 - Teacher Appreciation: raise funds for classroom scholarships, host Annual Dinner in August